Life is hard.

 I was interrupted, but it was great.
 I could have gotten annoyed that they were goofing off, but instead I chose to relish the moment.

 The playing – the chanting – the pretending.
-The healing.
+Real progress.

 Please, Lord, remind me of this moment of grace during his next panic attack.
 I'm still learning.